QuelleQim/Project-milstone-1-gym/gymREADME.md

 school project with the main focus to display my skills in HTML and css.
-This websites goal is to market itself as a local crossfit box with information about the gym, where it resides, a schedule for the classes, prizing and information about the employes.
+This websites goal is to market itself as a local crossfit box with information about the gym, where it resides, a schedule for the classes, pricing and information about the employes.

 ## UX